James-Fraser-Jones/moba_mvp/docs/ordering.md

 With this in mind, I find it quite frustrating that both of Rust's options for facillitating this are not ideal.

 Actually what am I talking about this is fine.
 I'll just use mod.rs from now on as it makes things considerably simpler.

+thinking about the server, I guess the tick loop goes like this:

+`Networking -> Players -> Logic -> Physics -> Networking`